Hello, Kitty Girls!

-"Hello, Kitty Girls!" is the eleventh episode of the seventh season of RuPaul's Drag Race.
+"Hello, Kitty Girls!" is the eleventh episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on May 11, 2015.
+The episode's main challenge tasks contestants with creating and presenting looks inspired by the fictional character Hello Kitty.
 Santino Rice and Rebecca Romijn are guest judges.
+Violet Chachki wins the main challenge.
+Katya is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kennedy Davenport to "Roar" by Katy Perry.